 I create my bird and wildlife paintings for Art at the Point Gallery on Bruny Island Tasmania and illustrations for anything that needs illustrating, children’s books are a favourite.
 I have for a long time admired and enjoyed the work of illustrators who bring stories to life with their skills and whimsy.
 Such names as Eliza Wheeler, Melissa Sweet, Ron Brooks and the art of Charles van Stanwych inspire and entertain me.

-I then had a foray into self-publishing, the children’s book on the Forty-spotted Pardalote endangered special programme was produced for the 2016 Bruny Island Bird Festival.
-Written by Kate Morton, designed by Julie Hawkins and due to time constraints was an exercise in organisation, efficiency and fun… ‘Little Spot on Bruny Island’ was the exciting result.
+I then had a foray into self-publishing, the children’s book on the forty-spotted pardalote, an endangered species, was produced for the 2016 Bruny Island Bird Festival.
+Written by Kate Morton, book design by Julie Hawkins and due to time constraints, was an exercise in organisation, efficiency and fun… ‘Little Spot on Bruny Island’ was the exciting result.
 A Victorian visitor, with a property on Bruny Island, Neil Werrett asked me to illustrate a book dedicated to his son, Billy.
 ‘Billy’s Bruny Island Garden’ was a pleasure to develop with Neil and Deb.